How to measure the inseam of jeans vs. pants guide

 Pants with only a seam line in the crotch are simple to explain.
 Begin measuring at the seam line.
 The seam line will be the center point between the two legs without any stitching to constrain the seam.
 After that, we explain the most commonly misunderstood measurement method for jeans and pants with a double-needle stitch line or flat-felled seams in the crotch.

 Does measuring start from the seam line, or between the two stitch lines?

 The point of confusion begins with where to start the measurement in the crotch.
 Is it from the seam line (as we recommended in the past), or do we start from the center of the two stitch lines?

-After some internal debate and experiments, we concluded if the jeans or pants are constructed with flat-felled seams in the crotch (front & rear rise seams), the correct center of the inseam would be at the center of the double-needle stitch lines.
+After some internal debate and experiments, we concluded that if the jeans or pants are constructed with flat-felled seams in the crotch (front and rear rise seams), the correct center of the inseam would be at the center of the double-needle stitch lines.
 The starting point would be as shown in the photo above.